conanbatt/takehome-checker/README.md

 # Interview Ready Gems 💎

 A powerhouse suite of companion apps built to enhance **Interview Ready** experience.
-Each feature is crafted to help developers train smarter, assess better, and optimize their workflow—ensuring they stand out and get hired faster.
+Each feature is built to help developers train smarter, assess better, and optimize their workflow—ensuring they stand out and get hired faster.

-## 🚀 About This Repository
+## About This Repository

 This is a **Next.js** project designed with a **modular architecture** to support multiple features, such as **Resume Checker** and **Take Home Checker**.
 Each feature is encapsulated within its own directory, ensuring better maintainability and scalability.

-## 🚀 Features
+## Features

 - **Resume Checker**: A tool for analyzing and reviewing resumes.
 - **Take Home Checker**: A tool to assess take-home assignments.

-## 📁 Project Structure
+## Project Structure

 ```
 /src/